Victim of Financial Fraud? Call Now

 Claimants received a settlement of $13,065,436 in damages, as well as additional payment for attorneys’ fees, interest, and other costs.
 You can read the arbitration award here.

 On April 11, 2023, an investor alleged that Chuck Roberts misled him with regard to the risks and characteristics of certain investments.
-This dispute was denied by the firm.
+The firm denied the dispute.

 On October 24, 2023, multiple investors alleged that Chuck Roberts failed to discuss the risk profile of their investments and made these investments without authorization.
 They sought $150,000 in damages but the dispute was denied.